star2dust/Robotics-Toolbox/rvcdlcs/README.md

 ## Features

 - Updates on Jan.
+02, 2020
+    1. Add class `MobilePlanarRevolute`, which supports mobile platform with m-dof planar revolute manipulator.
+(See `model/MobilePlanarRevolute.m`)
+    2. Add examples for `Cuboid`, `MobileRobot` and `MobilePlanarRevolute`.
+(See `example/mr_sim`)
+    3. Add POE and DH construction method for class `MobileRobot`.

+- Updates on Jan.
 01, 2020
 	1. Add class `Cuboid`.
 (See `model/Cuboid.m`)
     2. Add class `MobileRobot`, which supports all kinds of mobile manipulators.
 (See `model/MobileRobot.m`)
     3. All class above support `plot` and `animate` method like class`SerialLink`.
        - Example: See `example/mr_sim/mr_eg.m`.

 - Updates on Dec.
 31, 2019
 	1. All third party packages are put inside `thirdparty` folder and managed by `startup_rte.m`.
     2. Add `qlim` support for `SerialLink` object construction by DH parameters. (`Qlim`: m x 2 matrix)
        - Example: `SerialLink([dh,sigma], 'base', Hb, 'tool', Ht, 'qlim', Qlim)`.

 - Updates on Dec.
 27, 2019
     1. Add translations between DH parameters and POE parameters.
     2. Add `LineStyle` support for `trplot2` and `trplot`.